kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

 - For a laptop you need to install it yourself
 - You need *anaconda3*

-## (optional) Configure anaconda
+## Configure anaconda

-- If you installed anaconda, you need to configure anaconda for your shell
+- Configure anaconda for your shell using
     ```bash
     > conda init bash
     ```